Posted by Sebastian DEWAR

 7 Vulnerabilities of Thick-Client TN3270 Emulators

-Security is paramount to most organizations, including those whose business relies on mainframe 3270 applications.
-However, accessing applications through thick-client TN3270 emulators exposes them to web attacks.
+Information security is paramount for any organization, regardless of size or industry, and especially so for those whose business relies on mainframe 3270 applications.
+However, accessing applications through thick-client TN3270 terminal emulators exposes them to potential web attacks and operational risks.

 Learn these seven vulnerabilities of thick-client TN3270 emulators .